wix-incubator/data-capsule/README.md

 ## CachedStorage

 Constructor accepts `options` object with `remoteStrategy` and `localStrategy`.
 Get operations are first tried against `localStrategy` and if no local cache exists, we then fallback to `remoteStrategy` and eventually cache to `localStrategy`.
 Set operations are cached to `localStrategy` as well.
 Note that `localStrategy` cache is always set with expiration period of one hour in order to avoid stale cache issues.
-On setting up a `WixStorageStrategy` instance, you will be required to pass a Wix signed instance so wix storage will resolve your identity.
+On setting up a `WixStorageStrategy` instance, you may pass a Wix signed instance so wix storage will resolve your identity.
 The `localStrategy` is `new LocalStorageStrategy()` by default, so you don't have to pass it, but anyway you are better off using the short form below:

 ```js
 import {DataCapsule, CachedStorageStrategy, LocalStorageStrategy, WixStorageStrategy} from 'data-capsule';